dargaCode/WebDevStudyResources/README.md

     * Free - Cheat sheet

 ### Basic JavaScript
-JS is the language that lets you reach into a webpge and mess with the content of the HTML and the styling of the CSS.
+JS is the only programming language that can reach into a webpage and modify content of the HTML and the styling of the CSS.

-Before doing that, it's a good idea to learn its basics, just like any other non-web programming language.
+This section covers its basic syntax and control structure structures, which must be learned first.

 *   [Khan Academy - Intro to JS](https://www.khanacademy.org/computing/computer-programming/programming)
     * Free - 53 Lessons, 33 Exercises, 4 Quizzes, 9 Projects